lsst-tstn/tstn-017/index.rst

     SalObj determines what site file should be loaded automatically by parsing the ``LSST_DDS_PARTITION_PREFIX`` environment variable

     - See this :download:`example _summit.yaml <_static/_summit.yaml>` for the ATSpectrograph CSC.
-    - This file is the second configuration file to get loaded by the CSC and can override any previously declared values.
+    - This file is the second configuration file to get loaded by the CSC and will override any previously declared values.
     - It is not possible to load the ``_<site>.yaml`` file (or any file with a ``_`` prefix) using the ``configurationOverride`` attribute
     - Between this file and the ``_init.yaml`` file, **the configuration must be fully defined**.